SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="multipredictimage"></a>
 # **multipredictimage**
-> MultiPredictResponse multipredictimage(file, id, needsPreprocessing, deploymentName, modelName)
+> MultiPredictResponse multipredictimage(file, id, needsPreprocessing, deploymentName, versionName, modelName)

 Get the output from the network using the given image file using the /multipredict endpoint&#39;s method